sydvicious/markdown-preview/README.md

 ## Notes and Limitations

 - Rendering is intentionally lightweight and block-oriented.
-- It supports common Markdown structures (headings, paragraphs, lists, ordered lists, blockquotes, fenced code, rules).
+- It supports common Markdown structures (headings, paragraphs, lists, ordered lists, blockquotes, fenced code, rules, and tables).
+- Table rendering is now HTML/CSS-based via `WKWebView` for fidelity and scrolling behavior.
-- It does not aim to be a full CommonMark/GitHub-Flavored Markdown engine yet.
+- It still does not aim to be a full CommonMark/GitHub-Flavored Markdown engine.

 ## Tests